 Despite the profusion of flowers that a clematis plant produces, many gardeners think these wonderful plants are difficult to grow.
 According to clematis expert Deborah Hardwick, clematis has gotten a bad rap.

 “There are so many myths about clematis, and most of them simply aren’t true,” said Hardwick.
 “Clematis aren’t much different than other plants in that they need to be treated with a little care to get them established in a new garden setting.
 But give them moist soil, light fertilizer and enough light and they will reward gardeners with a flower show that few plants can match.”

 Please remember that the majority of clematis plants are vines, so to perform and look their best they need to climb up a sturdy Arbor or Trellis.
 A clematis in full bloom can be the perfect focal point in a garden.
 So, placing a Garden Bench nearby will help you admire and appreciate your beautiful clematis vine.

 Expert advice about how to grow clematis

-Hardwick should know.
+Hardwick should know a few things about growing clematis.
 She has 2,000 clematis plants (about 1,400 different varieties!) growing at her acreage property near Columbus, Ohio.
 She’s spent more than 20 years collecting, growing, studying and hybridizing clematis.